 We both sat there in silence for a few more moments, processing everything.
 I thought back to the haunted house in Connecticut where I’d lived with my 5 year old son for three months, and the police who’d provided a few clues that they too believed something spooky was going on in that house, most likely by the consistency of similar accountings.
 If this concierge could give me an absolute confirmation based on my experience being so similar to others, then this seemed to be what was most likely the case back in Connecticut.
 The police definitely acted like they believed what I was saying, and now I speculated it was because of how similar my spooky story must have been to the others they’d heard, which must have also been the same situation with the landlord and why she decided to level the house.

 Who doesn’t appreciate a confirmation that ghosts are real?
 This was very helpful.
-I finally exhaled and sat back, enjoying this magical moment of proof about something I always believed would be unprovable.
+I finally exhaled and sat back, enjoying this powerful moment of proof about something I always believed would be unprovable.

 Good Luck out there! 👻